nakabonne/site/content/about.md

 # What I value

 - Joy - that's the reason why I live
-- Curiosity - no greater pleasure than understanding
+- Curiosity - no greater pleasure than learning something new
 - Simplicity - always looking for the simplest solution

 # Projects